-At Indiana University Press, we want to publish books that will matter twenty or even a hundred years from now—books that make a difference today and will live on into the future through their reverberations in the minds of teachers and writers.
+At Indiana University Press, we want to publish books that will matter twenty or even a hundred years from now--books that make a difference today and will live on into the future through their reverberations in the minds of teachers and writers.

-Our major subject areas include African, African American, Asian, cultural, Jewish and Holocaust, Middle East, Russian and East European, and women's and gender studies; anthropology, film, history, bioethics, music, paleontology, philanthropy, philosophy, and religion.
+Our major subject areas include African, African American, Asian, cultural, Jewish and Holocaust, Middle East, Russian and East European, women's and gender studies; anthropology, film, history, bioethics, music, paleontology, philanthropy, philosophy, and religion.
 We also feature an extensive regional publishing program under our Quarry Books imprint.
 We are one of the largest public university presses, as measured by titles and income level.

 Please note that our online orders are now processed via Aerio, a service of Ingram Publishing.
 For questions about online orders, please send an email to firstname.lastname@example.org